Write to the Cleveland City Council

 In Ohio, counties, cities, townships, and villages have the freedom to limit qualified immunity for government employees if they choose.
 The Institute for Justice works with both states and municipalities to create a pathway for victims of government abuse to sue the responsible officials and get their day in court.

-Reforms like this mean victims like William, Anthony, and countless others will have the ability to vindicate their rights in court.
+Reforms like this mean victims will have the ability to vindicate their rights in court.

 But change does not happen in a vacuum.
 It requires people like you to let your local representatives know that the Constitution is not an empty promise.
 Many Ohioans are already members of our grassroots coalition Americans Against Qualified Immunity (AAQI).
 Join us and help restore fairness and accountability to the Buckeye State.